syxanash/joshua_bot/README.md

 ### TO FIX

-A lot of stuff, but have no time... one day... perhaps...
+A lot of stuff, but have no time... one day... maybe...

 ### Author